aginiguez19/Redundancy_Project/README.md

 ## Runtime

-The simulation takes approximately 2.54 minutes on a 2026 MacBook Air M5 16 GB
+The simulation takes approximately 2.54 minutes on a 2026 MacBook Air M5 16 GB.

 ## Session Info